Derrick Green (American football)

-Derrick Shaqueill Green (born February 21, 1994) is a former American football running back.
+Derrick Shaqueill Green (born February 21, 1994) is an American former football running back.
 He was rated by Rivals.com and Scout.com as the No. 1 running back in the country and by Rivals.com as the No. 8 overall player in the Class of 2013.
-He played for the Michigan Wolverines football team from 2013 to 2015, gaining 898 yards and scoring seven touchdowns on 212 rushing carries.
-In January 2016, Michigan granted a transfer release to Green, allowing him to play for another program after graduating in the spring of 2016.
+He played for the Michigan Wolverines football football team from 2013 to 2015, amassing 898 yards and scoring seven touchdowns on 212 carries.
+In January 2016, the University of Michigan granted Green a transfer release, enabling him to continue his football career at another institution following his graduation in spring 2016.

 High school career

 Green was born in February 1994 and grew up in Richmond, Virginia.
 He played high school football at Hermitage High School.
 He began his football career as a "chunky high school freshman" and a 268-pound, 5 foot, 8 inch lineman.
 Over the next two years, he shed more than 50 pounds working on his diet along with his parents, Chris and Fran Green.
 By his junior year in 2011, Green had become one of the leading running backs in the country, rushing for over 1,500 yards and 20 touchdowns.
 Interviewed by ESPN in May 2012, Green described his running style as follows:"I was always downhill.
 If you look at my film, I'm not really a bounce guy.
 I'm a one-cut-and-go, real straight, north-south runner and I have the speed to kick it up in sixth gear.
 All that bouncing and shaking, I wouldn't say that was me.
 If you're in the way, I'm going to blow you up.
 I'm not going to try to shake you.
 At my school, they call me 'The Freight Train.'
 I like that a lot.
 I'm going to run you over and let you know I'm here.
 I'm coming."

 As a senior, he rushed for 1,350 yards and 21 touchdowns.